avaxman/INFOMGP-Practical3/README.md

 ### Matrix constrution

 At the beginning of time, or any change to the time step, you have to construct the basic matrices $M$, $K$ and $D$, and consequently the left-hand side matrix $A=M+\Delta t D+\Delta t^2 K$.
 Those all have to be sparse matrices (of the data type ``Eigen::SparseMatrix<double>``).
 You have to fill them in using COO triplet format with `Eigen::Triplet<double>` as learnt in class.
 Then, you can see the Cholesky decomposition code preparing the solver.
-This is done in functon `createGlobalMatrices()`.
+This is done in the function `createGlobalMatrices()`.

 ### Integration.